The University of Worcester is one of the fastest growing in the country and its popularity is based on:

 - The students have formed a peer support network to ensure that all students can engage with the devices fully. – ‘The Tableteers’ have also formed a student led review group.”

-To find out more about Aspire Connect please contact, David Fox, HE Partnerships Director on
+To find out more about Aspire Connect please contact, Matt Fooks, Group Board - Executive Assistant on